WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 Example: ***Yes,No***<span class="copy-static" title="Click to copy!" data-copy-text="Yes,No"><span class="copy"></span></span> <br>
 Required: <b>Yes</b>

-6. By following the same pattern, create an entity to collect the customer's email address.<br>
+6. By following the same pattern, create an entity to collect the customer's phone number.<br>
 Entity Name: ***phoneNumber***<span class="copy-static" title="Click to copy!" data-copy-text="phoneNumber"><span class="copy"></span></span> <br>
 Entity Typs: <b>string</b> <br>
 Description: ***Collect customer's phone number.
 Before the customer complete the order, ask if they would like to receive confirmation over the SMS.
 If so, collect the phone number.***<span class="copy-static" title="Click to copy!" data-copy-text="Collect customer's phone number.
 Before the customer complete the order, ask if they would like to receive confirmation over the SMS.
 If so, collect the phone number."><span class="copy"></span></span> <br>